Whittman-Hart: Merger with USWeb/CKS

 In December 1999, the company announced that it would acquire USWeb/CKS, a California-based web consulting firm, for $5.7 billion in company stock.
 Although announced as an acquisition, USWeb shareholders would own 57% of the merged company after exchanging their shares for shares of Whittman-Hart, making the deal somewhat close to a merger.

 The new company, which changed its name to MarchFIRST Inc., on March 1, 2000, had 9,000 employees around the world, including about 1,500 in the Chicago area; about 8,000 were in the U.S. It was the world's largest Internet services company, with annual sales of about $500 million.
 Robert Shaw, the CEO at USWeb/CKS, became the company's chairman while Bernard continued as CEO in the now larger company. marchFIRST was traded on the Nasdaq; its peak stock price was around $52.

 As the dot-com boom ended, MarchFIRST's fortunes began dropping quickly along with the high-tech Internet sector.
-In October 2000, its stock dropped nearly 60 percent after the reported reported a third-quarter loss of $437 million, compared with a profit of $9 million, a year earlier, and that sales were $369 million, 20 percent less than the prior quarter.
+In October 2000, its stock dropped nearly 60 percent after reporting a third-quarter loss of $437 million, compared with a profit of $9 million, a year earlier, and that sales were $369 million, 20 percent less than the prior quarter.